Select Your State to Start Your Nonprofit

 What are Bylaws?
 Bylaws are the rules outlining the operating procedures of the nonprofit.

 What is a Conflict of Interest Policy?
-A Conflict of Interest Policy is the collect of rules put in place to ensure that any decisions made by the board of directors or the officers, benefits the nonprofit and not individual members.
+A Conflict of Interest Policy is the collection of rules put in place to ensure that any decisions made by the board of directors or the officers, benefits the nonprofit and not individual members.

 NOTE: The bylaws and conflict of interest policy must be adopted by the nonprofit during its first organizational meeting where the directors and officers are officially appointed.